boof/farmfacts-old/README.markdown

     # the generated session key should only be read by you and your webserver
     $ chmod 600 config/session.key

+    # Configure Apache for Language Negotiation:
+    # You must allow the virtual server to overwrite options!

     # start the webserver and open admin, for example:
     $ script/server
     $ open http://localhost:3000/admin